FBoucher/Not-a-Dog-Workshop/Part4-Its-time-to-play.md

 1. That will display the containers.
 Click on **images**.
 1. Click the Upload button.
-1. From the new panel on the right click the button to find a file locally.
+1. From the new panel on the right-click the button to find a file locally.
-1. Click the button Upload.
+1. Click the button **Upload**.

     ![upload][upload]